DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 8. myNoNintactk_out.txt, same column information as in myintactkwithN_out.txt

-`plot_flk_kmer_prop.R` (called by main.sh)
+`plot_flk_kmer_prop.R` (called by main.sh, for plotting split kmers)

 script functions:

-For each split kmer in myshort_splitk_out_uniq.txt, visualise the rearrangement event by plotting where the flanks are found in case and control genomes
+1. For each split kmer in myshort_splitk_out_uniq.txt, visualise the rearrangement event by plotting where the flanks are found in case and control genomes

-output files: (within /splitk_plots):
+output files: (within output directory /splitk_plots):

 1. kmerX_plot.pdf

-3. case_upstreamflk.txt (information <sup> 3 </sup> for plotting case upstream flank arrows in plot)
+3. case_upstreamflk.txt (information <sup> 4 </sup> for plotting case upstream flank arrows in plot)

-4. case_downstreamflk.txt (information <sup> 3 </sup> for plotting case downstream flank arrows in plot)
+4. case_downstreamflk.txt (information <sup> 4 </sup> for plotting case downstream flank arrows in plot)

-5. case_intactk.txt (information <sup> 3 </sup> for plotting case intactk arrows in plot)
+5. case_intactk.txt (information <sup> 4 </sup> for plotting case intactk arrows in plot)

-6. ctrl_upstreamflk.txt (information <sup> 3 </sup> for plotting control upstream flank arrows in plot)
+6. ctrl_upstreamflk.txt (information <sup> 4 </sup> for plotting control upstream flank arrows in plot)

-7. ctrl_downstreamflk.txt (information <sup> 3 </sup> for plotting control downstream flank arrows in plot)
+7. ctrl_downstreamflk.txt (information <sup> 4 </sup> for plotting control downstream flank arrows in plot)

-8. ctrl_intactk.txt (information <sup> 3 </sup> for plotting control intactk arrows in plot)
+8. ctrl_intactk.txt (information <sup> 4 </sup> for plotting control intactk arrows in plot)

-<sup> 3 </sup> information includes median start and end coordinates, count and proportion of genomes
+<sup> 4 </sup> information includes median start and end coordinates, count and proportion of genomes

-`plot_intactk.R` (called by main.sh)
+`plot_intactk.R` (called by main.sh, for plotting intact kmers)

 script functions:

-1. Plotting intact kmers for visualising sequence content of rearrangement : Genome position of intact kmers were round off to the nearest 1000 and only kmers with unqiue genome position information were plotted.
+1. Plotting intact kmers for visualising sequence content of rearrangement : Genome position of intact kmers were round off to the nearest multiple of value as indicated by the y flag, and only kmers with unqiue genome position information were plotted <sup> 5 </sup>.

 output files: